francisosedata-tech/Task-1-Francis--Osewayeme/README.md

 - Top products and customer behavior identified

 ## How to Explore This Project
-1. Check the sql-queries.sql file for all analysis queries
+1. Check the sql_queries.sql file for all analysis queries
 2. Open the Power BI file in powerBI visual.pbix folder
 3. View screenshots through the .png files to see the complete workflow